Sr Director Analyst

-While at ARM, Mr. Goertz supported segment marketing efforts for ARM's embedded processor cores and peripherals, for segments including consumer, mass storage and networking.
+At ARM, Mr. Goertz supported segment marketing efforts for ARM's embedded processor cores and peripherals as well as for segments including consumer, mass storage and networking.
 At LSI, he was responsible for marketing HDD and solid-state drive electronics in consumer and enterprise systems.
-Most recently, Mr. Goertz led the product marketing efforts for a fabless startup in the space of Li-Ion battery charge controller technology and power management ICs for consumer devices, and specifically, smartphones.
-He is a contributor to the Extended Battery Life Working Group, managed by Intel, with a mission to identify battery safety, runtime and cycle life optimization in consumer devices.
+Most recently, Mr. Goertz led the product marketing efforts for a fabless startup in the space of Li-Ion battery-charge controller technology and power management ICs for consumer devices, specifically, smartphones.
+He is a contributor to the Extended Battery Life Working Group, managed by Intel, with a mission to identify battery safety, runtime and cycle-life optimization in consumer devices.

 ARM, Segment Marketing Manager, 3 years

 Qnovo, Director of Product Marketing, 2 years

 Master of Business Administration, Haas School of Business, University of California, Berkeley